marcgg/marcgg.github.com/_posts/2020-04-11-add-text-image-rmagick-imagemagick.md

 socialmediapreview: "Simple Image Generation"
 ---

 If you want to programatically add a text to an image with Ruby, using [RMagick][1] is a simple and quick way to get it done.
-There are a few articles explaining how to do it, but I found myself still having some minor issues with the code shared, so I figured I'd write one myself!
+There is nothing new here, and there are a few articles explaining how to do it already.
+However when I had to get it to work it for a side project, I ran into some minor issues with the code already published, so I figured I'd share what I did myself!

 ## Installing RMagick and ImageMagick

 RMagick uses [ImageMagick][2] behind the scene, so you'll need to install it.
-When I did it I had some issues with the installation steps provided, especially when it came to generating jpg.
+When I did it I had some issues with the installation steps provided, especially when it came to generating jpg on MacOS.
 Using this command instead fixed the problems:

 	brew install imagemagick --build-from-source